Exercise and Final Rating Procedure

 You receive a course grade 6 if your average percentage is 56%, and have shown that you well understand the covered topics at your final talk.

-You can make an appointment for a final talk with one of the teachers or with one of the student assistents.
-Appointments for final talks must be made before two weeks after the deadline of the last set of exercises.
-The actual date of the final talks may be later, but we advise you not to wait too long before scheduling your final talk.
+You can make an appointment for a Final Talk with one of the teachers or with one of the student assistents.
+Appointments for Final Talks must be made within two weeks after the deadline of the last set of exercises.
+The actual dates of the Final Talks may be later, but we advise you not to wait too long before scheduling your Final Talk.

-The final talk is used to fine-tune your rating for this course.
-Depending on the way you perform we may increase or decrease the percentage you collected for the exercises (by up to 10 or more percentage points).
-If we consider your performance below standard then you haven't completed the course, but you're given the option of scheduling a second final talk within at most two weeks after the (failing) final talk.
+The Final Talk is used to fine-tune your rating for Part III.
+Depending on your performance we may increase or decrease the percentage you collected for the exercises (by about 10 percentage points).
+If we consider your Final Talk performance below standard then you haven't completed Part III, but you're given the option to schedule a second Final Talk within at most two weeks after the (failed) Final Talk.